 - raise your concerns through your Special Interest or Area Group

 CIfA's official language is English.

-In all instances, the complainant needs to identify the relevant principle(s) and rule(s) that have allegedly been breached.
+All professional conduct allegations will need to identify the relevant principle(s) and rule(s) that have allegedly been breached.
 For example ‘Code of conduct Principle 1 Rule 1.3 A member shall not offer advice, make a public statement, or give legal testimony involving archaeological matters, without being as thoroughly informed on the matters concerned as might reasonably be expected’

 The first assessment stage of reviewing any allegation is for the Institute to decide whether the matter relates to the Code of conduct and/or whether it could be more appropriately resolved

 Allegation check list